 - Graduates will be able to evidence of scholarly and/or professional integrity in the field of study.

-The Doctor of Philosophy in aviation requires a total of 63 credits beyond a bachelor's degree, including:
+The courses in SLU'S Doctor of Philosophy in Aviation curriculum are taught in an entirely online format.
+The aviation Ph.D. program requires a total of 63 credits beyond a bachelor's degree, including:

 - 12 credits of dissertation research